XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 b) Specifies the type of debugger to use for this launch configuration.

-Specifies the type of console that's used when the application is launched.
+c) **```Specifies the type of console that's used when the application is launched.```** _Correct.
-Correct.
 The console attribute specifies the type of console that's used when the application is launched.
 The options are internalConsole, integratedTerminal, and externalTerminal.
-The default setting is internalConsole.
+The default setting is internalConsole._

 #### 155. Which section of the RUN AND DEBUG view is used to track the current point of execution within the running application?

 a) The VARIABLES section.

-b) The CALL STACK section.
+b) **```The CALL STACK section.```**
-Correct.
-The CALL STACK section is used to keep track of the current point of execution within the running application, starting with the initial point of entry into the application.
+_Correct.
+The CALL STACK section is used to keep track of the current point of execution within the running application, starting with the initial point of entry into the application._

-The WATCH section.
+c) The WATCH section.
-Incorrect.
-The WATCH section is used to monitor variables or expressions.

 #### 156. Which of the following options can be used set a breakpoint in Visual Studio Code?

-a) Left-click in the column to the left of a line number in the code editor.
-Correct.
-A breakpoint can be set by positioning the mouse pointer in the column to the left of a line number and then left-clicking.
+a) **```Left-click in the column to the left of a line number in the code editor.```** _Correct.
+A breakpoint can be set by positioning the mouse pointer in the column to the left of a line number and then left-clicking._

 b) Select Toggle Breakpoint on the Edit menu.

-Right-click in the middle of a line of code, and then select Toggle Breakpoint.
+c) Right-click in the middle of a line of code, and then select Toggle Breakpoint.